GetCider/zoobac_documentation/README.md

 ### *Download sources*

 - First, we need an image of the system that we will install.
 I chose Xubuntu (the system will be 64-bit).
-Download the [image](https://www.mirrorservice.org/sites/cdimage.ubuntu.com/cdimage/xubuntu/releases/20.04/release/xubuntu-20.04.2-desktop-amd64.iso) of the distribution
+Download the [image](https://www.mirrorservice.org/sites/cdimage.ubuntu.com/cdimage/xubuntu/releases/20.04/release/xubuntu-20.04.2-desktop-amd64.iso) of the distribution.

-- Then [the software](https://github.com/unetbootin/unetbootin/releases/download/647/unetbootin-windows-647.exe) to create a bootable USB flash drive:
+- Then [the software](https://github.com/unetbootin/unetbootin/releases/download/647/unetbootin-windows-647.exe) to create a bootable USB flash drive.
+<a name="твоё_название"></a>

-- And [the archive](http://doubledamage.org/Linux.zip) files of the Zoobac
+- And [the archive](https://github.com/GetCider/zoobac_documentation/blob/master/src/Linux.zip) files of the Zoobac .